sunbains/tidb-test-rig/src/load_data/README.md

 - All tests use temporary files that are automatically cleaned up
 - Large dataset tests may take significant time to complete
-- Performance metrics are logged for benchmarking
+- TODO: Performance metrics are logged for benchmarking
 - Tests are designed to be idempotent and safe to run multiple times
-- The test suite supports both development and production environments